Announcing a Freemium version! Get your FREE subscription to Organic Insider today!

 Food processors and manufacturers are held to the same standards as farmers.
 Inspections take place at least once per year.

-There are many small farmers who practice organic farming but do not participate in the certification process because the cost and time expenses are too onerous.
+Many small farmers practice organic farming but do not participate in the certification process because the cost and time expenses are too onerous.
 Therefore, they are not legally allowed to call their food organic.

 An organic food product lists the certification agency on its label.
 The largest agency is Quality Assurance International.